Why Magnesium Is the Supplement I Rely on Most (And How I Use It)

 • Falling asleep faster instead of mentally rearranging your living room at 2 a.m.

-• Better focus without having to chug 3 coffees and still feeling like a raccoon with a deadline.
+• Better focus without having to chug 3 coffees.

 I notice a huge difference in my own mental clarity and calm when I stay consistent.
 It’s subtle, but when it’s gone?
 Chaos.
 It’s like the mental version of running out of dry shampoo.
 You can go without it, but at what cost?